 - Ready-made shortcrust pastry - if all else fails and you're in a rush, then grab a block of ready-made pastry and you can have your mince pies made in under 30 minutes.

-- Custard - whether you're a warm or cold custard person, drizzle it and get stuck in.
-Try a delicious vanilla custard or go festive with this brandy and orange custard.
+- Custard – whether you’re a warm or cold custard person, drizzle it and get stuck in.
+Try a delicious vanilla custard or go festive with a brandy and orange version.

 How long do mince pies keep for?